 Perhaps the most well-known celebrity (after former President Ronald Regan) to have made the leap from acting to politics, Schwarzenegger stunned the world by becoming the 38th governor of California and holding office from November 2003 to January 2011.
 In an interview with Vanity Fair after he left office, Schwarzenegger admitted that his surprise announcement on "The Tonight Show" that he was running for governor was initially meant as a joke.
 "And two months later I was governor.
 What the f**k is that?
 All these people are asking me, ‘What’s your plan?
 Who’s on your staff?’
 I didn’t have a plan.
 I didn’t have a staff.
 I wasn’t running until I went on Jay Leno."

 The former "Saturday Night Live" comedian is a junior United States senator from Minnesota, having taken office in July 2009.
 His first piece of legislation, created in conjunction with Republican Johnny Isakson, was the creation of a program with the United States Department of Veterans Affairs to pair disabled veterans with service dogs.
 It passed unanimously in the Senate.
-Franken (who currently enjoys high approval rating) will run for a second term later this year.
+Franken announced in late 2017 that he was resigning from office after several women made sexual harrassment allegations against him.
+His last day in office will be January 2, 2018.

 Former professional wrestler Jesse "The Body" Ventura served as the 38th governor of Minnesota from 1999-2003.
 Ventura chose not to run for a second term citing the negative effects of politics on his family.
 Nevertheless, he most-recently floated the idea of running for president in 2016.